 Anna Leigh Waters' ultra-light signature paddle.

 It plays like a feather — great until you face a heavy hitter.
-After thorough on-court evaluation, the Franklin C45 Aurelius landed in the upper tier of the paddles we tested in 2026.
+After thorough on-court evaluation, the Franklin C45 Aurelius is a strong fit for players who prioritize hand speed and minimal arm fatigue over stability — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.